I Came To Jesus Long Ago All Laden Down With Sin – Hymn Lyric

 I Came To Jesus Long Ago All Laden Down With Sin: Letting Go of Idols Behind the Door

-Have you ever felt burdened by your mistakes and sins?
+Have you ever felt burdened by your mistakes and ?
 Have you ever longed for forgiveness and a fresh start?
 Well, I have too.
 The hymn “I Came To Jesus Long Ago All Laden Down With Sin” speaks directly to this feeling and offers us a powerful lesson about the importance of letting go of the idols that hold us back from experiencing the blessings of a clean heart.

 The hymn begins with the narrator describing their initial encounter with Jesus.
 They sought Him desperately, yearning for His pardoning grace, but were left feeling rejected and abandoned.
 It wasn’t until later that they discovered the reason behind this.

 As the light shone brighter, they realized that they had a shelf filled with idols – objects or desires that they elevated above their relationship with God.
-These idols were hidden away behind the door, tucked out of sight from anyone, including Jesus.
+These idols were hidden behind the door, tucked out of sight from anyone, including Jesus.
 The narrator realized that in order to truly embrace the blessings that Jesus had in store for them, they needed to remove the idols from their lives.

 Now, you might be wondering what these idols could be.
 The hymn mentions a variety of examples, such as smoking, chewing tobacco, obsessing over fancy dress, and refusing to confess wrongdoings.
 These may not be idols that resonate with you personally, but the overarching message is clear – anything that takes precedence over our relationship with God can become an idol.

-We live in a world where distractions and temptations are abundant.
+We live in a world where distractions and are abundant.
 It’s easy to get caught up in things that bring us temporary pleasure but ultimately hinder our spiritual growth.
 Think about it – what are the idols in your life?
 Is it excessive screen time, a preoccupation with social media, or maybe even material possessions?
 Take a moment to reflect on these things and consider whether they are hindering your relationship with God.

 The hymn warns us that these idols can cause distress and prevent us from experiencing the blessings we so desperately seek.
 They sap us of our power, leaving us vulnerable to temptation’s grasp.
 We may find ourselves wondering why we aren’t as blessed as we once were or why we lack peace and contentment in our lives.
 The hymn makes it clear that these questions can be answered by looking at the hidden idols behind the door.